blacknqora/KarenFirst/README.md

 # KarenFirst
 Your first task: create a new repository, create a README.nd file and upload another file.

-You can find a playlist of videos about git by [link](https://www.youtube.com/watch?v=57cUndFt-Ak)
+You can find a playlist of Super videos about git by [link](https://www.youtube.com/watch?v=57cUndFt-Ak)

 ## Front_End Developer stack:

 * HTML